Dry Kill Logic: The Dead and Dreaming (2004–2006)

 On October 5, 2004, the band released their second major album The Dead and Dreaming, via Psychodrama Music Group with deals through two independent record labels – Repossession Records and German label SPV Records.
 This forward thinking arrangement was spearheaded by PMG and not only ensured a simultaneous worldwide release but also positioned the band to be the driving force behind every aspect of their career.
 Heading back in their van in 2004 the band toured for 15 months straight, beginning with Motörhead in Germany and working their way up to co-headlining tours with Hed PE and Drowning Pool, culminating with being hand picked by Dave Mustaine to become a crowd favorite on the 2005 Gigantour arena tour.
 The band also made waves overseas, and in 2006 headlined two tours of the UK and Europe as well as touring Australia with Fear Factory and Devildriver.

 On June 27, 2006, the band produced, designed and directed their first DVD/EP, The Magellan Complex, which was a lead up for the band's upcoming album.
 The disc includes three songs and a bonus DVD consisting of the music video for "Paper Tiger", a live performance/interview piece from the Otep/American Head Charge tour (February 2005, New Orleans) as well as behind the scenes footage of the band on tour.
 This project was put together by the band for the fans, and includes artwork by guitarist Jason Bozzi, audio production by Phil Arcuri and video direction by Cliff Rigano.
-The band also demanded a low retail price in order to make the product more affordable for their fans worldwide.
+The band also demanded a low retail price in order to make the product more affordable for their fans worldwide, but also because the band thought the contents of the DVD didn't justify the price.
 This EP also marked the first recordings with new bassist Brendan Kane Duff.

-Of Vengeance and Violence (2006–2018)
+Of Vengeance and Violence and hiatus (2006–2018)

 On September 19, 2006, the band's third full-length album Of Vengeance and Violence was released worldwide via Psychodrama/Repossession Records.
 The band embarked on tours of Australia and Europe throughout 2006.
 The band has plans for performances in the United States, Canada and Japan, as well as return trips to Europe and Australia, through 2007.
 Repossession Records closed its doors in January 2007, and the band plans on releasing all their upcoming new material directly through Psychodrama Music Group.

 For much of the late 2000s, the band went dormant, as the members have gone on to explore new ventures.